brizee/KnetikUnitySDK/README.md

 ```

 ###2.6 User Game Option Storage
 User Game Options can be created or updated from the SDK.
-This requires the following fields sent as strings: User ID (which can be retrieved with UserInfoRequest), Product ID (which can also be seen on the Admin Panel), the Option Name, the Option Value, as well as an active session.
+This requires the following fields sent as strings: User ID (which can be retrieved with UserInfoRequest followed by a doGetInfo() on that object), Product ID (which can also be seen on the Admin Panel), the Option Name, the Option Value, as well as an active session.

 ####2.6.1 User Game Option Insert
 Creates a new user option (name and value) based on the user ID and product ID.